browserengineering/book/book/rendering-architecture.md

 that make it difficult to perform threaded scrolling.
-In these situations, browser scrolling is at the mercy of the web page's script performance, and the only way to get back threaded scrolling is to not use these features on the website, or for the browser to not support those features[^not-support.
+In these situations, browser scrolling is at the mercy of the web page's script performance, and the only way to get back threaded scrolling is to not use these features on the website, or for the browser to not support those features.[^not-supported]

 [designed-for]: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#improving_scrolling_performance_with_passive_listeners

-[^not-support]: Until 2020, Chromium-based browsers on Android did just this, and did not support `backround-attachment: fixed`.
+[^not-supported]: Until 2020, Chromium-based browsers on Android did just this, and did not support `backround-attachment: fixed`.

 Threaded style and layout